ShlomiPorush/mailcow-logs-viewer/documentation/API.md

 ### GET /api/notifications/types

-Field specification per service type - used by the settings UI to render only the relevant inputs.
+Field specification per service type - used by the settings UI to render only the relevant inputs - plus the list of alert types a destination can subscribe to.

 ```json
 {